History of South Australia: Founding organisations and laws, 1834–1836

 The South Australian Association, with the aid of such figures as George Grote, William Molesworth and the Duke of Wellington persuaded the British Parliament to pass the South Australia Act, 1834.
 The Act defined the province of South Australia as being "that part of Australia which lies between the meridians of the one hundred and thirty-second and one hundred and forty-first degrees of east longitude, and between the southern ocean and the twenty-six degrees of south latitude, together with all and every the islands adjacent thereto, and the bays and gulphs".
-South Australia thus became the only colony authorised by an Act of Parliament.
+South Australia thus became a colony authorised by an Act of Parliament.
 The colony and its capital city were named prior to settlement.

 The planners and founders of South Australia called for the colony to be their ideal embodiment of what they perceived to be the best qualities of British society.
 They sought: to prevent a reliance of convict labour found in other colonies, thus also reducing unemployment; to eliminate religious discrimination and; to make the colony economically self-sufficient.
 It was intended that free settlers would be attracted on the basis of freedom in the political, economic, civil and religious spheres, as well as opportunities for wealth through farming and commerce.

 Hence the transportation of convicts from the United Kingdom was forbidden by the South Australia Act, despite many convicts being transported to penal settlements in New South Wales (between 1788 and 1842), Van Diemen's Land (Tasmania; 1802–1853), and Moreton Bay (Queensland; 1825–1842).
 (Later, convicts were also transported to Western Australia, between 1850 and 1868).
 "Poor Emigrants", while they were assisted by an Emigration Fund, were required to bring their families with them.
 The Act further specified that the colony was also intended to be developed at no cost to the British government (such as the expenses incurred in transporting convicts).